tldr-pages/tldr/pages/common/rabin2.md

 `rabin2 -z {{path/to/binary}}`

-- Output in JSON (works for every subcommand):
+- Display the output in JSON (works for every subcommand):

 `rabin2 -j -I {{path/to/binary}}`